AOL shareholders re-elect board, defeat activist

 BOSTON (Reuters) - AOL Inc AOL.N shareholders re-elected the company’s eight-member board of directors on Thursday, handing a defeat to activist hedge fund Starboard Value, which had sought to unseat three directors.

-AOL shares slid 6 percent to $25.49, their steepest slide on the New York Stock Exchange in more than two months, a move that reflected investors selling ahead of fears that Starboard would look to unload its 5.3 percent stake in the company.
+AOL shares slid 5 percent to $25.72, their steepest slide on the New York Stock Exchange in more than two months.

 Starboard had aimed to shake up AOL, which is working to transform itself to an ad-driven media destination as it winds down its old business of selling dial-up Internet access.

-For its part, AOL management pointed to the roughly 40 percent rise in the shares over the past 12 months and the announced plan to pay out to shareholders the $1 billion in proceeds from the sale of patents to Microsoft Corp (MSFT.O) as proof that they are responding to investor concerns.

-Chief Executive Tim Armstrong said the preliminary results showed shareholders had faith in his strategy.
+Chief Executive Tim Armstrong said the preliminary results showed shareholders had faith in his strategy, which he said helped the shares surge roughly 40 percent over the past year, greatly outpacing the 7.5 percent rise of the tech-heavy Nasdaq composite index .IXIC.

 “It was a referendum on our long-term holders and what they feel about our strategy,” Armstrong, a former Google Inc (GOOG.O) official who took the helm of AOL in 2009 as it unwound from its disastrous merger with Time Warner Inc (TWX.N), said of the vote.